 - Disconnect the speaker(s) from the amplifier's speaker output connectors. - 2) Turn off all processing (bass/treble, loudness, EQ, etc.) on the source unit, processors (if used) and amplifier.
-Set the fader control to center position and the subwoofer level control to 3/4 of maximum (if used to feed the RD1500/1). - 3) Set the "Input Voltage" switch to "Low".
-Turn both "Input Sensitivity" control all the way down. - 4) Set the source unit volume to 3/4 of full volume.
-This will allow for reasonable gain overlap with moderate clipping at full volume. - 5) Verify that you have disconnected the speakers before proceeding.
-Play a track with an appropriate sine wave (within the frequency range to be amplified by the RD1500/1) at 3/4 source unit volume. - 6) Slowly increase the "Input Sensitivity" control until the "Clipping" LED is solidly lit, indicating maximum, unclipped output.
-If the "Clipping" LED is solidly lit with the "Input Sensitivity" control turned all the way down, set the "Input Voltage" switch to the "High" position, then slowly increase the "Input Sensitivity" control until the "Clipping" LED is solidly lit.
+Set the fader control to center position and the subwoofer level control to 3/4 of maximum, if used. - Set the "Input Voltage" switch to "Low".
+Turn the "Input Sens." control all the way down. - 4) Set the source unit volume to 3/4 of full volume.
+This will allow for reasonable gain overlap with moderate clipping at full volume.

-7) Once you have adjusted each channel section on the RD1500/1 to its maximum, unclipped output level, reduce the source unit's volume to prevent sudden output bursts and reconnect the speaker(s).
-Play music and adjust the "Input Sensitivity" controls downward if the amplifier requires attenuation to achieve the desired system balance.
+- 5) Verify that you have disconnected the speakers before proceeding.
+Play a track with the appropriate sine wave (within the frequency range to be amplified at 3/4 source unit volume. - 6) Slowly increase the "Input Sens." control until the LED "Clipping" trim ring is solidly lit, indicating maximum, unclipped output.
+If the LED "Clipping" trim ring is solidly lit with the "Input Sens." control turned all the way down, set the "Input Voltage" switch to the "High" position, then slowly increase the "Input Sens." control until its LED "Clipping" trim ring is solidly lit. - 7) Once you have adjusted the amplifier's input sensitivity to its maximum, unclipped output level, reduce the source unit's volume to prevent sudden output bursts and reconnect the speaker(s).
+Play music and adjust the "Input Sens." control downward if the amplifier requires attenuation to achieve the desired system balance.